What is the deadline?

 If I completed a paper FAFSA, do I submit it to your office?

-NO. Your completed paper FAFSA must be mailed to the Federal Processor in the pre-addressed envelop provided with the application.
+No. Your completed paper FAFSA must be mailed to the Federal Processor in the pre-addressed envelope provided with the application.

 How long is the application good for?